Origin-OnSet/Onset_IA/README.md

 # Onset_IA
-This package is a new Advenced AI Syteme
+This package is a new Advenced AI Sytem

 ## How to install
 - Add the "Onset_IA" folder to your server packages